urbit/docs/userspace/graph-store/sample_application_overview.md

 ## How does the app interact with `%graph-store`?

-- The app subscribes to graph store on init on path `/updates`, meaning it will be notified of every single update that occurs to `%graph-store`. (*Recall the type of graph-update, defined [here](https://github.com/urbit/urbit/blob/ceed4b78d068d7cb70350b3cd04e7525df1c7e2d/pkg/arvo/sur/graph-store.hoon#L29), the reference for which can be found [here](https://urbit.org/docs/userspace/graph-store/data-structure-overview/#update-part-1)*)
+The app subscribes to graph store on init on path `/updates`, meaning it will be notified of every single update that occurs to `%graph-store`. (*Recall the type of graph-update, defined [here](https://github.com/urbit/urbit/blob/ceed4b78d068d7cb70350b3cd04e7525df1c7e2d/pkg/arvo/sur/graph-store.hoon#L29), the reference for which can be found [here](https://urbit.org/docs/userspace/graph-store/data-structure-overview/#update-part-1)*).
+Since `%graph-store` registers all validators under the path `%/graph/validator/<name of app>/hoon`, we don't have to do anything special to register our validator.
+We just need to correctly name our file, and provide an `+graph-indexed-post` arm which should perform all schema validation.

-- The [lib/library.hoon](https://github.com/ynx0/library/blob/2b75bc6fd6c31d9c9eddd26c156db39f866258eb/lib/library.hoon) file contains arms that generate the graph updates appropriate for each given library command/action
-- Graph store looks for all marks inside the path `%/graph/validator/<name of app>/hoon`, and requires them to have a `graph-indexed-post` arm which does schema validation.
-Our validator can be found [here](https://github.com/ynx0/library/blob/2b75bc6fd6c31d9c9eddd26c156db39f866258eb/mar/graph/validator/library.hoon).

 ### How does it synchronize graph data between ships?